Random Access for LEO Satellite Communication Systems via Deep Learning

 To address this limitation, we propose a proper Step 3 transmission scheme that leverages not only the preamble collision information but also the estimated number of collided users provided by the early preamble collision classifier.
 The core idea of the proposed scheme is to allow collided users to still have an opportunity to attempt Step 3 rather than forcing \textit{all} of them to back off.
 To reflect the varying severity of collisions across different preambles, the SBS calculates a transmission probability for each preamble index based on the estimated number of collided users, where the probability is inversely related to the number of collisions.
 This design ensures that, as the collision level increases, the chance of attempting Step 3 decreases, striking a balance between access opportunities and collision risk.
 Each user then decides whether to attempt Step 3 opportunistically according to the probability provided in the RAR message.
-The detailed operation of the scheme is as follows: \begin{enumerate} \item The SBS identifies the number of collided users in each ZCZ using the collision classifier. \item Based on the estimated number of collided users, the SBS computes the Step 3 transmission probability for each preamble index. \item The SBS transmits the RAR message to the users, including the preamble index, PUSCH grant, a temporal identifier linking the RAR to the original preamble, and the calculated Step 3 transmission probability for each preamble index. \item Each user refers to the RAR message corresponding to its transmitted preamble index and decides whether to attempt Step 3 or perform random backoff based on the provided transmission probability. \end{enumerate}
+The detailed operation of the scheme is as follows: \begin{enumerate} \item The SBS identifies the number of collided users in each ZCZ using the collision classifier. \item Based on the estimated number of collided users, the SBS computes the Step~3 transmission probability for each preamble index. \item The SBS transmits the RAR message to the users, including the preamble index, PUSCH grant, and a temporal identifier linking the RAR to the original preamble.
+In addition, as a lightweight 3GPP standard extension, the SBS delivers an 8-bit quantized index representing the Step~3 transmission probability (e.g., via an explicit RAR extension field or a dedicated MAC control element scheduled together with the RAR), without altering the baseline random access timeline~\cite{38.321,38.331}. \item Each user refers to the RAR corresponding to its transmitted preamble index and decides whether to attempt Step~3 or perform random backoff based on the received probability index. \end{enumerate}